chadwireman4/Project-Code-Components/README.md

 <h2>Application: Micro Manage &mu; </h2>
-  Our applications is a web based Calender that will hold user events and appointments. <br>
+  Our applications is a web based Calender that will hold user events and appointments. <br> <br>

   &mu; will notify users to upcoming appointments and color code events to urgency and importance. <br>
-  We will have a task prediction feature, that given a specific task and how much time it will require to complete, &mu; will split it into even portions before the due date and place in open spots in the users calender.
+  We will have a task prediction feature, that given a specific task and how much time it will require to complete, &mu; will split it into even portions before the due date and place in open spots in the users calender. <br>
+  Users will be able to view their schedules by day, week, or month.

   ![alt text](micromupicture/micromu.png "Picture of Login Page")